EliteTuber168/Amethyst-Glowup/README.md

 6. drag the theme download into that folder.
 7. close folder and turn on the theme.
 8. enjoy the theme!

+If you have any questions add crazyandrew612#0001 on discord.